 Government gazettes compulsory testing notices

-Details of the compulsory testing notice are as follows:
+Details of the compulsory testing notices are as follows:

 Persons subject to compulsory testing may choose to undergo testing via the following routes: